pdp7/wickerlib/templates/teensy-3.2/README.md

-# KiCad Teensy 3.2 Project
+# KiCad Template for Teensy 3.2

 This is a KiCad template to make it easy to include the Teensy 3.2 in a project.